parappayo/book-notes/README.md

 Summaries and reviews of books that I've read or am reading

-# TODO

-* Add more notes about Building Microservices
-* Add notes for Unity 5.x Cookbook

 # List of Books

 [Building Microservices](./building-microservices.md) (Sam Newman, 2015, O'Reilly)